posuer/Seq2SeqLearning/README.md

 # Seq2SeqLearning
 ## Introduction
 A fork from <a href="https://github.com/faneshion/Matchzoo">faneshion/Matchzoo</a>, add some new model in Question Answering Field.
 We rename the repository to show our focus.
+I have done lots of experiments and modification on this toolkit, please refer to this <a href="https://github.com/SongRb/Seq2SeqLearning/blob/master/docs/cntnExp.pdf">report</a> for detailed result explanation.

 ## Environment
 * Python 2.7+